k3njaku/solar_panels_data/workLog_by_TDP/Work Log 18-May-2025.md

 # The above one was complete failure.
 Figuring out other approaches.

 Question is that can I use already available layers north holland boundry with new layer?

+	Lets see if I can automate overpass api 1000 rows at a time, well maybe linux can do some magic on me as well.